 According to the World Health Organization and American Cancer Society, 1 in 6 people die from cancer globally, with cancer-related mortality outnumbering deaths from HIV/AIDS, tuberculosis and malaria combined.

 Through a ~$2 million grant over five years (2019–2023), the partnership will improve patient support and access to cancer care in sub-Saharan Africa and develop guidance to help low- and middle-income countries adopt similar models of care.

 The cornerstone of the ACS patient navigation program is the connection between the patient and the patient navigator.
 These navigators—whether nurses providing cancer education or lay health workers linking patients to transportation services in the community—play a vital role by supporting patients from the point of diagnosis at a health facility through their treatment journey.

-*MSD is known as Merck & Co, Inc. in the U.S. and Canada.
+*MSD is known as Merck & Co., Inc. in the United States & Canada

 - 3.4: NCDs (including mental health)

 - 3.8: Achieve universal health coverage